meltaylor78/athboy/README.md

 - Github pages was used for the deployment of the site.

 **Gitpod** https://www.gitpod.io/
-- Gitpod was the IDE used for the developemnt through out the project.
+- Gitpod was the IDE used for the development throughout the project.

 **Bootstrap** https://getbootstrap.com/
 - Bootstrap library was chosen for the initial layout & to provide responsiveness across devices sizes, layout was customised on top of bootstrap.